 No hesitation in judging wine

 How do you taste wine properly?
-The eye is involved
+It's all about the visual aspect.

 Already the color of the wine says something about what we will taste later on the tongue.
 To do this, hold the glass with white wine at an angle to the light and check whether the wine is more greenish or golden yellow.
 The lighter and greener the color of the wine, the younger the wine.
 The darker and more intense the yellow of the wine is, the richer and sweeter it is.
 So you can get at first glance information about how the wine will taste.

 How do you taste wine properly?
-The nose smells the aroma
+Your nose smells the aroma.

 How do you taste wine properly?
-The tongue tastes the wine
+Your tongue tastes the wine.

-During a wine tasting in the winery Nederburg in Paarl near Cape Town I learned how important the tongue is when tasting wines.
-Before they let us try the different wines, put a plate with small appetizers in front of us.
-On it was a piece of gherkin, a pile of potato chips, a biscuit, a piece of cheese, a few olives and other trifles that did not seem to fit together.
-But that was exactly what it was all about: with every bite we put into our mouths, another corner of the tongue was stimulated, and we learned through practical experimentation how and where to taste sweet, sour, spicy or salty.
-And I realized what an important role the tongue plays in wine tasting.
+At a wine tasting at the Nederburg winery in Paarl, near Cape Town, I learned how important the tongue is when tasting wine.
+Before we were allowed to taste the various wines, a plate of small snacks was placed in front of us.
+On it was a piece of pickle, a pile of potato chips, a biscuit, a piece of cheese, a few olives, and other little things that didn't seem to fit together at all.
+But that was precisely the point: every bite we put in our mouths stimulated a different part of the tongue.
+This way, we learned through practical experimentation how and where we taste sweet, sour, spicy, or salty.
+And it became clear to me what an important role the tongue plays in wine tasting.

-To judge the wine, you take a big gulp and whirl it around in your mouth so that all the tongue regions come in contact with it.
-So you can recognize every taste nuance of the wine and with a little practice to taste the fine aromas of the wine.
-The best way to repeat this process a second time, because often then discovered only the taste peculiarities of a variety of wine.
-And if you want to try several sorts of wine, you can spit out the sip of wine.
-For a professional wine tasting is always a spit cup ready.
+To evaluate the wine, take a large sip and swirl it around in your mouth, ensuring that all parts of your tongue come into contact with it.
+This allows you to detect every nuance of the wine's flavor and, with a little practice, even taste its subtle aromas.
+It's best to repeat this process a second time, as it's often only then that you discover the unique flavors of a particular wine variety.
+And if you want to try several varieties of wine, you can spit out the sip.
+A spittoon is always available for this purpose at a professional wine tasting.

 What do I do if I want to taste several types of wine?

-How do you taste wine properly when testing red and white wine?
-Here, the best thing to do is to rinse the glass of clear water with some kind of wine to make it tasteless and taste the new variety unaffected by the first.
-You should do that at the latest when you switch from white wines to red wines.
-Also your taste receptors in the mouth you should clean or eliminate the taste of the first glass.
-For a professional wine tasting is usually a plate of dry bread or biscuits on the table, which ensure that your mouth is ready for new wines.
+How do you taste wine properly when you're tasting red and white wine?
+The rule here is: it's best to rinse the glass with clean water after tasting each type of wine to neutralize its flavor and allow you to taste the new type of wine without being influenced by the first.
+You should do this at the very latest when switching from white to red wines.
+You should also cleanse your taste buds in your mouth, or rather, eliminate the taste of the first glass.
+For this purpose, a professional wine tasting usually includes a plate of dry bread or biscuits on the table to ensure your mouth is ready for new wines.

 In any case, a wine tasting should be fun and show you how different wines can taste.
 And the best wine?
 You can argue about that.
 Or better: wine is a matter of taste.
 And everyone tastes a different wine.
 A wine tasting is there to find out the wine that tastes best to you.
 Maybe our tips on the question will help you: How to taste wine properly.